Writing a Curriculum Vitae (CV)

 While certain CV writing principles are quite fixed and widely accepted, a few issues are open to interpretation and are a matter for personal decision.
-The main examples of variation and choice explained in this section are:

 In deciding about these and any other structural options, consider the specific purpose and circumstances of your CV at the time, because this often determines how best to structure it.
 Additionally, since you should ideally be using different versions of CVs for different purposes, try to keep a record of what works best, so you can refine a set of rules which are optimal for you and the job markets you are targeting.
 Also seek feedback from interviewers and employers - and anyone else with relevant experience - as to what can be improved in your CV, so that you can progressively develop your understanding of what sort of CV formats are most effective.